 It’s a good idea to let the driver know you’re passing.
 If you’re coming into a blind spot, make sure the driver can see you in his mirrors first.
 Then, pass quickly out of the blind spot.
 You should always be able to see the driver’s mirrors, and if you can see him, he can see you.

-4. Avoid short stops
+4. Avoid short stops and do not speed

-If you drive in front of a truck and throw on your brakes, chances are, the driver won’t have time to stop.
-It’s important to give all truck drivers plenty of warning before you put on your brakes.
-If you want to pass a slow driver, don’t pass too close in front of him, because if you have to put your brakes on, he will have little to no time to slow down or stop for you.
+If you drive in front of any cars and throw on your brakes, there’s a greater chance that a driver won’t have time to stop.
+It’s important to give all drivers plenty of warning before you put on your brakes.
+If it’s necessary to pass a slow driver, be sure to do so carefully.

 5. Look for signs of danger

-If you think the driver’s tire is shredding, flash your lights, call the police and stay back far enough to avoid the debris.
-If you see traffic slowing ahead and you have a truck driver behind you, slow down and stop with plenty of room in front of you.
+If you think the driver’s tire is shredding, flash your lights, call the police, and stay back far enough to avoid the debris.
+If you see traffic slowing ahead, slow down and stop with plenty of room in front of you.
 Leaving space helps prevent serious injuries from secondary collisions if you are struck.